 Southern Los Angeles County beaches start off kind of slow, but as you move up the coast they finish strong.
 At the southwest tip of the county coastline is Palos Verdes, a 1000-foot high rock outcropping with a rocky shoreline below, and east and south is Long Beach harbor.
 While both of these locales have excellent tourist attraction offerings, neither would be considered “beach-goer friendly.”

 But west and north — at the Santa Monica Bay — you are treated to some of the most famous and “best” beaches in America.
-(Residents may argue Orange County beaches are better, but in the end it’s a matter of taste and difficult to quantify perfection.)
+(California residents may argue that Orange County beaches are better, but in the end it’s a matter of taste and difficult to quantify perfection.)

+Let’s investigate them all, starting at the southern tip of the county.
 Heading north from Palos Verde, the first beach you come to is Torrance Beach, which is physically like the beaches further north although not nearly as “fashionable” nor, it should be noted, as crowded.
 If you’re looking for an uncrowded pristine beach with all the amenities of its more famous cousins to the north — Malibu, Santa Monica, Venice, Manhattan Beach and so on — then you should definitely consider Torrance Beach.
 There are even stretches of beach here that are used for fishing.